Sport Club COVID 19 Page

 COVID-19 Self Assessment (Google/CDC)

-Please review the proper characteristics for a quality face covering from the Roadmap below:
+For those who wish to wear a face covering, please review the proper characteristics for a quality face covering from the Roadmap below:

 It is important that your face mask meets standards set by the Centers for Disease Control and Prevention (CDC).
 A quality face covering will: